mgeaghan-garvan/pipeline-docs/gatk-sv/README.md

 The single-sample pipeline consists of a [single workflow](https://dockstore.org/my-workflows/github.com/shyamrav/gatk-sv/GATKSVPipelineSingleSample.wdl).

 It is possible to run the batch pipeline with a single workflow ([GATKSVPipelineBatch](https://dockstore.org/my-workflows/github.com/shyamrav/gatk-sv/GATKSVPipelineBatch)) that runs all the necessary sub-modules, but it isn't recommend for Terra, and the inputs for this workflow aren't produced by the build scripts.
 In part, this is due to the large number of parameters required for the entire workflow, which Terra doesn't handle very well.
 It can also be easier to diagnose and manage failures of runs when the workflow is run as separate sub-modules.
-Additionally, there is a step (module 07b) where manual inspection of results and selection of an outlier cutoff parameter is recommended for further processing.
+Additionally, there are quality control steps (stages 02 and 07b) where manual inspection of results and selection of an outlier cutoff parameter is recommended for further processing.
 As such, for discussion of working in Terra, this documentaiton will only cover running the individual sub-modules.

 There are currently 12 main modules to the pipeline, which are listed here in the order to be run:
 - [01_GatherSampleEvidence](https://dockstore.org/workflows/github.com/shyamrav/gatk-sv/GATKSVPipelineBatch_01_GatherSampleEvidence:terra_test_2)